 Within the Smithsonian Institution (SI), global change research is primarily conducted at the National Air and Space Museum, the National Museum of Natural History, the National Zoological Park, the Smithsonian Astrophysical Observatory, the Smithsonian Environmental Research Center, and the Smithsonian Tropical Research Institute.
 Research is organized around themes of atmospheric processes, ecosystem dynamics, observing natural and anthropogenic environmental change on multiple time scales, and defining longer-term climate proxies present in the historical artifacts and records of the museums as well as in the geologic record.
-Most of these units participate in the Smithsonian Institution Global Earth Observatory (SIGEO), examining the dynamics of forests over decadal time frames.
+Most of these units participate in the Smithsonian’s Global Earth Observatories, examining the dynamics of forests (ForestGEO, formerly SIGEO) and coastal marine habitats (MarineGEO) over decadal time frames.

 These activities are joined by related efforts in the areas of history and art, such as the Center for Folklife and Cultural History, the National Museum of the American Indian, and the Cooper Hewitt Museum of Design to examine human responses to global change, within communities, reflected in art and culture, food, and music.
 Finally, Smithsonian outreach and education expands our scientific and social understanding of processes of change and represents them in exhibits and programs, including at the history and art museums of the Smithsonian.
 USGCRP funding enables the Smithsonian to leverage private funds for additional research and education programs on these topics.